 We also used our usability study on PulsePoint as an example in our Ethical Exposures entry in a special issue of the Rhetoric of Health and Medicine to explore the ethical, logistical, and rhetorical difficulties of creating an RHM databank entitled “Pivoting Toward Rhetorical Ethics by Sharing and Using Existing Data and Creating an RHM Databank: An Ethical Research Practice for the Rhetoric of Health and Medicine.”

-And finally, our pedagogically-oriented manuscript, which gives an account of the process we used to cognitively prepare student research assistants to analyze the user-generated content we collected as described above, has been accepted to Communication Design Quarterly.
+And finally, our pedagogically-oriented manuscript, which gives an account of the process we used to cognitively prepare student research assistants to analyze the user-generated content we collected as described above, has been published in Communication Design Quarterly.
 In this teaching experience report, we pair the hybrid open card sorting-affinity diagramming method that we used in our final analysis of the data (reported in our Technical Communication article) with the revised Bloom’s Taxonomy of learning to show the cognitive scaffolding we designed.

 My article entitled “Power and Authority in Disease Maps” (JBTC, July, 2015) theorizes early medical cartography through yellow fever maps created to document outbreaks of this disease in the United States.